Atharv-Athavale/Multi-purpose-converter/README.md

 4. We can choose from Temperature, Currency and Units.
 5. In Units, we have Length, Mass and Volume convertor.

-We hope you have fun with this project!
+We hope you liked it.